tomshaw/laravel-calendar-table/README.md

 ### Fiscal Year Start Month

 The `fiscal_year_start_month` option allows you to define the start month of the fiscal year.
 The value should be an integer between 1 (January) and 12 (December).
 By default, it is set to 10, meaning the fiscal year starts in October.
-Adjust this setting to match your own fiscal year.

 ```php
 'fiscal_year_start_month' => 10,